ole-knf/A-bidirectional-GPT-approach-for-detecting-malicious-network-traffic/README.md

 ## Disclaimer
 This repository does not include the data on which the models were trained on and therefor were the base of the evaluation.
 The data in question can be found here: [Water Distribution Testbed](https://ieee-dataport.org/open-access/hardware-loop-water-distribution-testbed-wdt-dataset-cyber-physical-security-testing).

 The IDS is centered around GPT models, which are based on the project [nanoGPT](https://github.com/karpathy/nanoGPT).
+The idea for this approach is based on [this](https://ieeexplore.ieee.org/document/9530394) paper.

 ## Getting started